Report: Microplastic pollution from vehicle tires is a serious global issue

 Not all vehicle emissions come from tailpipes.
 At any given time, 1,100 tons of microplastic is floating over the United States, and much of it comes from vehicle tires, according to a recent Wired report.

-Microplastic—particles smaller than five millimeters—is the result of plastics being released into the environment in uncontrolled ways.
+Microplastic—particles smaller than five microns—is the result of plastics being released into the environment in uncontrolled ways.
 It comes from bottles and bags as they break down, or fibers shed by clothing made from synthetic material, according to the report.

 But tires are a big source of this particulate matter.
 As a car drives, its tires throw off small particles.
 This gradual wearing of the tire's surface against the road is why tires don't last forever.
 Modern tires contain lots of materials besides rubber, some of which qualify as microplastic, the report said.
-According to one study cited in the report, most of the 7 trillion tons of microplastic that washed into San Francisco Bay in 2019 came from tires.
+According to one study cited in the report, most of the 7 trillion particles of microplastic that washed into San Francisco Bay in 2019 came from tires.

 Cities generate large amounts of microplastic from tires and garbage, but it's the highways leading out of them that cause it to get swept up into the atmosphere, according to the report.